blues/app-accelerators/75-heavy-equipment-hours-of-use-utilization-tracker/README.md

 }
 ```

-GPS coordinates are automatically attached to both note types by the Notecard from its last valid GPS fix — declared in the compact templates using the `_lat`/`_lon` metadata keywords.
-No firmware code explicitly manages coordinates in the note bodies.
+GPS coordinates are automatically attached to both Note types by the Notecard from its last valid GPS fix — declared in the compact templates using the `_lat`/`_lon` metadata keywords.
+No firmware code explicitly manages coordinates in the Note bodies.

 ### 7.5 Low-power strategy